ragatol/simple-lua-nvim-plugins/README.md

 # simple-lua-nvim-plugins

-Simple, minimalistic Lua plugins/scripts for NeoVim 0.7.
+Simple, minimalistic Lua plugins/scripts for NeoVim.

-Each has less than 100 lines of code and are meant to be read and modified by the user.

 ## Installation

 Just download the scripts and move them to the 'lua' folder inside your Neovim config folder.
 Then `require` the plugin from your init.lua.

-If you are using init.vim, the use `luafile` with the path to the plugin file to load it.
+If you are using init.vim, then use `luafile` with the path to the plugin file to load it.

-These are very simple and small plugins, that are "good enough" to do what they propose to do, meant to be used as a starting point for the user.
+These are very simple and small plugins (the bigger one has 111 lines), that are "good enough" to do what they propose to do, meant to be used as a starting point for the user.

-Using them with a plugin manager is not recommended.
+Using them with a plugin manager is not supported at the moment.

-Neovim 0.7+ is required.
+A somewhat up-to-date version of Neovim (probably 0.8+) is required.

 ## Available Plugins

 ### autopairs.lua

 A simple implementation of autopairs.
 When typing the first character of a pair, it automatically types the closing character and places the cursor between them.
 If the next character after the cursor is the closing character, typing it will just move the cursor past it.

 There's no auto-formatting, and it's not aware of any context, but most of the time the user really wants to type these pairs so it helps much more than it doesn't.

 The script provides functions to easily create pairs, so you can customize what pairs you want.

 By default, it does "", '', (), [] and {}.

+"'" is a special case where it doesn't add double single quotes right after a word, so typing "don't" isn't annoying.

+Typing <Enter> inside (), [] or {} creates a empty line between them.
+Formatting is done by Neovim buit-in formatting.

+### insertpairs.lua

+A simple implementation of a command to insert an pair around a visual selection.

+Simply enter visual mode, do a selection and press <C-I> followed by:

+- " to insert double quotes;
+- ' to insert single quotes;
+- ( to insert ();
+- [ to insert [];
+- { to insert {};

+You can add new pairs by changing the `char_pairs` table.

 ### statusline.lua

 A simple implementation of a custom statusline.

-It shows the current MODE, file name, attributes, type, encoding and format, and cursor position with a pseudo "scrollbar", so you can find where in the file you are in a glance.
+It shows the current MODE, file name, attributes, type, encoding and format, and cursor position with a pseudo "scrollbar", so you can find where you are in the file in a glance.

 Instead of using custom hl-groups, it uses some of the basic ones, so even if you use one of the builtin colorschemes, it looks ok and consistent.
+Of course, you can change what hl-groups each mode uses by changing the table in the script.

 ### triggeromni.lua

 A very simple "autocomplete" plugin, that triggers the omni-completion based on a set of conditions.
 Depends on neovim lsp and lspconfig.

 To use it, require the plugin, and then setup the conditions in the `on_attach` function of lspconfig for each lsp client/server using the `setup` function.

+Conditions to trigger the omni-completion are regex objects that tries to match from the beggining of the line, up to the last character typed.

+Since regexes are not that easy, some pre-defined conditions, such as triggering the completion after typing a member access operator (you can list what these operators are), are provided.

 Here's my config file as an example: